|

 Tunable, low-repetition-rate, cost efficient femtosecond Ti:sapphire laser for nonlinear microscopy

-P.G.
+by P.G.
 Antal, R. Szipocs || 2011

 Abstract: